 void main()

 {

 B b = new D;

+b.foo(); // compiles and calls the most derived even if disabled.

+}

 '''

-'''

-b.foo(); // would compiles and then the most derived would be called even if \ensuremath{\mathcal{L}} disabled.

-'''

-Inline Functions
+19.14 Inline Functions

 The compiler makes the decision whether to inline a function or not.
 This decision may be controlled by pragma(inline), assuming that the compiler implements it, which is not mandatory.